 You’re probably already planning on quitting smoking once you get pregnant (and you definitely should), but avoiding cigarettes now will be a huge benefit too.
 According to the American Society for Reproductive Medicine, it takes longer for smokers to conceive, and smoking makes a woman's eggs more prone to genetic abnormalities.
 Smoking increases the risk of miscarriage and ectopic pregnancy.
 In fact, the habit wreaks so much havoc on fertility that female smokers who have in vitro fertilization have to attempt it almost twice as many times as nonsmoking women do in order to conceive.
-Oh, and your partner should quit smoking too.
-Men who smoke cigarettes have lower sperm count and motility (swimming speed), and more sperm abnormalities.
+Oh, and your partner should quit smoking too— research shows that men who smoke cigarettes have lower sperm count and motility (swimming speed), and more sperm abnormalities.

-Extremes in weight
+4. Extremes in Weight

 Do you think you might be extremely overweight or underweight?
 Calculate your body mass index (BMI) using this tool now.
-Having a low BMI (18.5 or less) or a very high BMI (over 30) could cause you to have irregular or missed periods.
-And being extremely underweight could make you stop ovulating altogether.
+Having a low BMI (18.5 or less) or a very high BMI (over 30) could cause you to have irregular or missed periods, and being extremely underweight could make you stop ovulating altogether.
 Obesity can increase the risk of pregnancy complications such as gestational diabetes, preeclampsia, birth defects and the need for a c-section.
 So it's important to be at a healthy weight when you're trying to conceive.

 If you fall into either of these categories, talk to your doctor about how to get to a healthy weight.
-You'll want to eat right, getting plenty of nutrients; exercise; and drink plenty of water.
+You'll want to eat right, getting plenty of nutrients, exercise and drink plenty of water.
 Often, even a small weight gain or loss is enough to get your body ready to make a baby, as long as it's done healthily.

 The jury's out on whether certain foods actually make you more fertile, but there's one thing the experts agree on: If your body's in a healthy state, you're more likely to conceive, so eating right is essential.
 The other important reason to say no to the fries and yes to the spinach salad is folic acid.
 This B vitamin is found in leafy greens and is important to have present in your body before and after conception to prevent birth defects.
 Doctors recommend you also take a vitamin with at least 400 micrograms of folic acid while you're trying to conceive.